jessicatingley/csc212-gradebook/README.md

 ## Planning
 ### Pseudocode / Flowcharts:
     - Code planning evidence here
+    - Add imgs of initial plnning for Individual and Category Class and Input File

 ## Compilation Instructions
     - Can include screenshots to show examples of the program running (SS of how to compile, SS of example input file)